Pond Arrivals

 Fortunately having drawn a blank on Haddon Hill, we had a plan B when it came to the Heath Fritillary.
 We had booked ourselves onto a guided walk by Butterfly Conservation and the National Trust around Halse Combe the following day.
 The weather wasn’t promising with rain forecast, but at least we were with people this time who knew where they were going!

 So we headed up the combe until we reached a sunny(ish) open slope.
 Almost immediately someone spotted a Heath Fritillary, basking in what little sunshine there was on some bracken.
 It was smaller than we had expected and much browner than the other fritillaries we have seen, but a real beauty.
-We waited our turn while everyone in the group had a go at photographing the first one – so here it is, our first heath fritillary:
+We waited our turn while everyone in the group had a go at photographing the first one – so here they are, my first heath fritillaries.
+I didn’t manage to get particularly good shots of them with their wings open, but they are recognisable I hope.

 We spent a very happy half hour or so photographing the butterflies before the heavens opened and it really did start raining quite heavily.
 We took shelter under some trees, until it became obvious that the rain wasn’t going to stop and we headed back down hill.
 On the way, one of our guides showed us some of these pretty little Heath Spotted Orchids.